fusted2/Copy-Word-tables-to-Excel/README.md

 I have a _blankExcelReport.xlsx file_.
 Please note that sometimes this file may contain some Excel function such as sum, countif,... and I use this file as a template to copy the number from Word tables and update the data for those functions.

-The _wordToExcel.py_ will copy the tables from _wordReport.docx_ to the _blankExcelReport.xlsx_ and save as _newExcelReport.xlsx_ (so that the orginal Excel template won't be messed up).
+The _wordToExcel.py_ will copy the tables from _wordReport.docx_ to the _blankExcelReport.xlsx_ and save as _newExcelReport.xlsx_ (so that the original Excel template won't be messed up).

 # What I have tried and fail?

 - Format the text's color and the cell's color (Excel).
 - "Copy" the font and size of Word tables' content.
 - Make the optional options easier to use.
 For now, I only know to comment/uncomment the code.

+# Acknowledgement

+Thank you Al Sweigart for teaching me in this course https://www.udemy.com/course/automate/